007lva/rails-example/Readme.md

-# Buildbox Rails Example
+# Buildkite Rails Example

-Use this as a guide on how to test Rails applications on Buildbox
+Use this as a guide on how to test Rails applications on Buildkite

 ## Databases